aitrenches/test-repo/docs/2nd-september-agenda.md

 6. **Open Floor / AOB (5 mins)**
    - **ACTION:** Decide how to present at DF Circle meetings as Anthony usually has connectivity issues.
    - Any final updates or questions
-   - How to make sure we achieve our goals for sending out the liaisons?
-We will use the Initiative tracker.
+   - How to make sure we achieve our goals for sending out the liaisons? we will use the Initiative tracker.
    - Confirm next meeting date (Sept 16, 2025)